EmilioBoti/EmilioBoti/README.md

 Hi, I'm Emilio Botier.

-A student of software multi-platform, learning Java as main programming leangues and also I have a knowledge in SQL server, Javascipt, HTMl5, CSS and android studio with java, being JavaScript and Java my strongest leangues, so go ahead and check it out some of my repositories. 👀
+A student of software multi-platform, learning Java as main programming languages and also I have a knowledge in SQL server, Javascipt, HTMl5, CSS and android studio with java, being JavaScript and Java my strongest leangues, so go ahead and check it out some of my repositories. 👀